1960s: The United States

-The decade began with a recession from 1960 to 1961, at that time unemployment was considered high at around 7%.
+On January 20, 1961, John F. Kennedy became the president of the United States.
 In his campaign, John F. Kennedy promised to "get America moving again."
-His goal was economic growth of 4–6% per year and unemployment below 4%.
-To do this, he instituted a 7% tax credit for businesses that invest in new plants and equipment.
-By the end of the decade, median family income had risen from $8,540 in 1963 to $10,770 by 1969.
+His goal was economic growth of 4–6% per year and unemployment below 4%.To do this, he proposed a wide range of policies which embraced Keynesian economics (which he is the first president to do so).
+Among these policies included a 7% tax credit for businesses that invest in new plants and equipment, Income tax cuts and an increase in the federal minimum wage.

-Although the first half of the decade had low inflation, by 1966 Kennedy's tax credit had reduced unemployment to 3.7% and inflation remained below 2%.
-With the economy booming Johnson began his "Great Society" which vastly expanded social programs.
+In contrast however, the government routinely produced fiscal deficits (as a result of the tax cuts and increased expenditure embarked under Kennedy), with only one surplus during this time period (as opposed to the 1950s which produced 3).
+Furthermore, by 1966 inflation began to climb, which is a general trend that continued into the 1970s.
 By the end of the decade under Nixon, the combined inflation and unemployment rate known as the misery index (economics) had exploded to nearly 10% with inflation at 6.2% and unemployment at 3.5% and by 1975 the misery index was almost 20%.
+By the end of the decade, median family income had risen from $8,540 in 1963 to $10,770 by 1969.